aiven/terraform-provider-aiven/docs/data-sources/kafka_topic.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `topic_name` (String) The name of the topic.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

-- `config` (List of Object) Kafka topic configuration (see [below for nested schema](#nestedatt--config))
+- `config` (List of Object) [Advanced parameters](https://aiven.io/docs/products/kafka/reference/advanced-params) to configure topics. (see [below for nested schema](#nestedatt--config))
 - `id` (String) The ID of this resource.
+- `owner_user_group_id` (String) The ID of the user group that owns the topic.
+Assigning ownership to decentralize topic management is part of [Aiven for Apache Kafka® governance](https://aiven.io/docs/products/kafka/concepts/governance-overview).
 - `partitions` (Number) The number of partitions to create in the topic.
 - `replication` (Number) The replication factor for the topic.
-- `tag` (Set of Object) Kafka Topic tag. (see [below for nested schema](#nestedatt--tag))
+- `tag` (Set of Object) Tags for the topic. (see [below for nested schema](#nestedatt--tag))
-- `termination_protection` (Boolean) It is a Terraform client-side deletion protection, which prevents a Kafka topic from being deleted.
-It is recommended to enable this for any production Kafka topic containing critical data.
+- `termination_protection` (Boolean) Prevents topics from being deleted by Terraform.
+It's recommended for topics containing critical data. **Topics can still be deleted in the Aiven Console.**
+- `topic_description` (String) The description of the topic

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`